(905) 441 0770 allen@allenehlert.com

 As you can see from the table, while the longer amortization period leads to lower monthly payments, it results in a higher total cost of the mortgage due to the increased interest paid over time.

-Exploring Open and Closed Mortgage Options in Ontario
+Exploring Open and Closed Mortgage Options

 Open Mortgages

-An open mortgage in Ontario provides more flexibility to homeowners.
+An open mortgage provides more flexibility to homeowners.
 It allows you to make extra payments, pay off the mortgage in full, or switch lenders without incurring penalties.
 This type of mortgage is suitable if you anticipate a financial windfall, such as a bonus or inheritance, or if you plan to sell your property in the near future.

 With an open mortgage, you have the freedom to make significant changes to your mortgage without dealing with excessive penalties.
 This flexibility can be invaluable, especially if you expect changes in your financial situation.